op43/randomOneFive/README.md

+I am using Python 3.6 and doing the Random Count Generator problem

 Notes about my implementation:

 	Part 1: only print out a random integer between 1 - 5 with the required frequencies